Reward Redistribution for CVaR MDPs using a Bellman Operator on L-infinity: Background

-When viewed on the more practical space of bounded functions, $T$ unfortunately has a non-informative fixed point, as formalized in the following lemma (proof in Appendix~\ref{proof:thm:BauerleFP0}). \begin{lemma} The Bellman operator $T$ has the zero function $\boldsymbol{0}$ as its unique fixed point, in the set $\Linf(\bar{\S})$ of bounded functions. \end{lemma} The above operator also inherently captures sparse rewards in the augmented MDP, raising challenges of temporal credit assignment \cite{pignatelli2023survey}.
 These restrictive function class requirements and induced sparsity pose practical challenges, often necessitating heuristic reward capping \cite{mead2025return} or customized risk curriculum for training of CVaR objectives \cite{Efficient-RSRl}.
 To address these limitations, we propose a transformed augmented MDP and Bellman operator that builds on the alternative reformulation \eqref{eq:reformulated_cvar2} instead of \eqref{eq:reformulated_cvar1}.